Home | Curriculum | Family Engagement | How to Create a System for Daily Communication with Parents

 Jan 24, 2019 | Family EngagementPrintables for Educators

 If you are working with early learners, you know how hectic the end of the day can be, especially when multiple parents arrive at the same time to pick up their children.
-You want to connect with each parent, sharing important points about their child’s day, including activities, accomplishments, challenges, and interactions.
-It can be tricky to give each family extensive, focussed attention.
+You want to connect with each parent to share important points about their child’s day, including activities, accomplishments, challenges, and interactions.
+It can be tricky to give each family extensive, focused attention.

 While it is important to have a conversation with each parent at pick-up time, you can make this time more productive by incorporating easy-to-implement daily communication tools to inform parents about specific play-based learning activities, topics of conversation, and moments of discovery and fun.
-This reinforces parent-educator trust, and encourages parent-child communication by giving parents some conversation starters with which to engage their little ones during their trip home.
+This reinforces trust between parents and educators, and encourages parent-child communication by giving parents some conversation starters with which to engage their little ones during their trip home.

 Choosing and Setting Up a Communication System